From Spotlight: Tiny Change, Big Impact: Yard Love

 Choose a stone of consistent thickness.
 Flagstone might be limestone, sandstone, shale — any rock that splits into slabs.

-The cost?
 About $300 for stones and sand (a ton of 2-inch-thick stone is enough for a wall 10 feet long and 12 inches high).

 #4 Install a Path with Flagstone or Gravel